vkumxr/vkumxr/README.md

 ## Hey!
 This is Vishwa

 Hello!
-I'm an Electronics and Communication Engineering student with a strong interest in **cybersecurity, Linux, robotics, and backend systems**.
+I'm an Electronics and Communication Engineering student with a strong interest in cybersecurity, Linux, robotics, and backend systems.

-I’ve been programming for nearly **9 years**, building skills across Java, C, C++, and Python, and exploring hands-on security labs.
+I’ve been programming for nearly 9 years, building skills across Java, C, C++, and Python, and exploring hands-on security labs.

-I enjoy learning new technologies, experimenting with real hardware like **Arduino**, **Raspberry Pi**, and working on projects that blend **software + electronics**.
+I enjoy learning new technologies, experimenting with real hardware like Arduino and Raspberry Pi, and working on projects that blend software + electronics.
 Open to networking, collaborations, and sharing knowledge — let’s connect and grow together!

 ---